Fleischsalat Is a Classic German Recipe – Here’s How To Make It!

 - Cover the bowl and place it in the fridge for at least one hour to allow the flavors to mingle.
 You can also prepare the Fleischsalat the night before.

 - Before serving, taste the meat salad again and add more spices to your liking.

 - There is a difference between German "Fleischwurst" and North American bologna.
 If you have a European deli close by or a well-stocked international section at your grocery store, try buying German bologna.
-Mortadella also works well.
-Of course, you can also make this recipe with classic North American bologna - just keep in mind that the taste might be slightly different but still tasty when using something other than German bologna!
+Of course, you can also make this recipe with classic North American bologna.
+Mortadella also works well – just keep in mind that the taste will be slightly different but still tasty when using something other than German bologna!

 - This recipe makes approximately 3 1/2 cups of meat salad.

 - Fleischsalat is often eaten on a fresh bun for brunch or lunch.
 In Lisa’s family, Fleischsalat is also sometimes eaten with boiled potatoes for a simple but filling meal.